GodKnowss/GodKnowss.github.io/_pages/about.md

 <!-- # Welcome to My Website! -->

 ## About me
 Greetings.
-I am currently a graduate student at Purdue University, supported by the Ross Fellowship and the Presidential Scholarship.
+I am currently a graduate student at Purdue University, supported by the Ross Fellowship and the Presidential Award Scholarship.
-Prior to this, I earned my B.S. in Electrical Engineering with highest honors from the University of Florida, Gainesville, FL.
+Prior to this, I earned my B.S. in Electrical Engineering with Summa Cum Laude from the University of Florida, Gainesville, FL.

-My research interests include communication systems, digital design, control systems, information theory, and related areas such as stochastic processes, signal processing, and coding theory.
+My research interests include communication systems, digital design (FPGA & SDR), control systems, information theory, and related areas such as stochastic processes, signal processing, and coding theory.

 ---
 ### Recent Work